Please ensure Javascript is enabled for purposes of website accessibility Access to Council Information • Adelaide Hills Council Skip to main content

 Freedom of Information and access to your personal records

-To access documents not listed in the Freedom of Information Statement, a Freedom of Information request can be made.
+To access official documents or records not listed in the Freedom of Information Statement, a Freedom of Information request can be made.

 FOI requests should be addressed to: